 - Operations Center (24/7): Email MSIJSOC@dhs.gov with the itinerary (or call 888-262-2396)

 - Call TSA Cares at 1-855-787-2227 Monday through Friday from 8 a.m. to 11 p.m.
 (Eastern time) and weekends and holidays 9 a.m. to 8 p.m.
 (Eastern time)

 - E-mail TSA-ContactCenter@dhs.gov

-- Curb to Gate service – you can be picked up out front when you arrive at the airport and will be escorted to and through security checkpoints and taken to your gate.
+- Curb to Gate service – they can be picked up out front when they arrive at the airport and will be escorted through security checkpoints and taken to the gate.

-- You will receive expedited service and not have to endure embarrassing screenings.
+- They will receive expedited service and not have to endure embarrassing screenings.

-- You will not have to remove your shoes, light jacket, or hat.
+- They will not have to remove their shoes, jacket, or hat.

 For more insightful travel ideas, check out my book: